coreshop/CoreShop/README.md

 or install it via composer on an existing pimcore installation

 ```
-composer require coreshop/core-shop 1.0.2
+composer require coreshop/core-shop
 ```

-or for the dev-master
+or for the nightly dev version

 ```
 composer require coreshop/core-shop dev-master